 The program seeks to strengthen Jewish and Zionist identity via interactive activities where open dialogue and active participation are encouraged.
 Jewish life milestones are highlighted and the festivals celebrated around the Jewish calendar year.
 In addition, the program aims to empower Deaf youth to maximize their personal potential.
 This program is dynamic in terms of new programming and expansion to reach even more members of this population group.

-In addition numerous Shema centers participating in the Annual Bar/Bat Mitzvah Celebration, IYIM launched still more partnered programs with Shema in 2017, including Heritage Tours to Jerusalem, Pesach Tiyulim for teens, and others.
+In addition to the numerous Shema centers participating in the Annual Bar/Bat Mitzvah Celebration, IYIM launched yet more partnered programs with Shema in 2017, including Heritage Tours to Jerusalem, Pesach Tiyulim for teens, and others.

 Programming for Youth and Young Adults

 This is a semester-long program which begins with in-depth Jewish education and culminates in a full-day event bringing together Deaf young adults from across Israel to celebrate this important Jewish life milestone together with their peers, family members and school counselors.
 Participants come from every city across the country, including Eilat in the South to border communities in the North.
 Celebrants and families then gather together for the crown jewel Bar/Bat Mitzvah celebration, which includes a full ceremony, festive meal, and tour of the Old City of Jerusalem.

 It is a rite of passage for 11th grade students in Israel to travel to Poland with their classmates for an educational and emotional journey through recent Jewish history.
 For Deaf students the meaning of this trip goes well beyond the history itself – it is an essential social experience with their Hearing and Deaf peers.

 Each year a number of Deaf students cannot afford this significant trip as a result of family financial hardships, and we provide scholarships with the generous help of our donors.

 The Jewish Deaf Empowerment and Achievement Fund (J-DEAFund)